Protecting the Environment

 Having also conducted extensive surveys to assess the state of the soil throughout the project area, we’ve chosen a variety of approaches to excavating the kilometre-long river valley, a new Sediment and Debris Management Area south of the Keating Channel, and a third outlet for the river, the Don Greenway.

 As we excavate the new river valley, we’re using two processes to remove contaminants from the soil.
-Read more about how we’re managing and treating contaminated soil on site.
+How we’re managing and treating contaminated soil on site.

-Here is a report summarizing the different treatment methods we are using, and their effectiveness now that the project is well underway.
+This report summarizes the different treatment methods we are using, and their effectiveness now that the project is well underway.

 What will happen during construction?